mpetri/rank_biased_centroids/README.md

                Alistair Moffat and
                Falk Scholer and
                Paul Thomas},
-  title     = {Retrieval Consistency in the Presence of Query Variations}, booktitle = {Proceedings of the 40th International {ACM} {SIGIR} Conference on
+  title     = {Retrieval Consistency in the
-               Research and Development in Information Retrieval, Shinjuku, Tokyo, Japan, August 7-11, 2017}, pages     = {395--404}, publisher = {{ACM}}, year      = {2017},
+               Presence of Query Variations}, booktitle = {Proc of {ACM} {SIGIR} Conference on Research and Development in Information Retrieval, pages     = {395--404}, publisher = {{ACM}}, year      = {2017},